sarven/unit-testing-tips/README.md

 :information_source: Describing the behavior is important in testing the domain scenarios.
 If your code is just a utility one it's less important.

+:question: Why would it be useful for a non-programmer to read unit tests?

+If there is a project with complex domain logic, this logic must be very clear for everyone, so then tests describe domain details without technical keywords, and you can talk with a business in a language like in these tests.

+All code that is related to the domain should be free from technical details.
+A non-programmer won't be read these tests, but if you want to talk about the domain these tests will be useful to know what this domain does.
+There will be a description without technical details e.g. returns null, throws an exception, etc.
+This kind of information has nothing to do with the domain, so we shouldn't use these keywords.

 ## AAA pattern

 It's also common Given, When, Then.